Itamar2315/Rock-Paper-Scissors/README.md

-Console rock paper scissors.\n you should open console to play (press f12).\n small task I did as a part of The Odin Project foundations course.
+Console rock paper scissors.
+you should open console to play (press f12). small task I did as a part of The Odin Project foundations course.